 Here is a link to the opinion:

 NOTE: There is a lot going on in this opinion.
 However, the quick takeaway from it is that trial courts need to be careful when certifying nonfinal orders as final under Rule 54.02, Tenn.
 R. Civ.
-P. The Tennessee Court of Appeals has been concentrating on this issue over the last few years because it has found in a number of cases that trial courts have erred in certifying nonfinal orders as final so that an appeal may be effected.
+P. The Tennessee Court of Appeals has been focused on this issue over the last few years because it has dealt with it in a number of cases where trial courts have erred in certifying nonfinal orders as final so that an appeal can be taken while a case is pending.
 This is a good opinion to read to understand the current state of the law on this issue.